canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration.rst

    -  For NUC or laptop with dongle: two Ethernet cables

    -  For each SUT: one Ethernet cable for each NIC port including the BMC

+   -  Please see the Self-Test Guide for further information on network requirements for certification testing.

 *  Monitor and keyboard for SUT (helpful, but not strictly required)